 A fierce champion for Nevada’s working families

-Jacky successfully challenged incumbent Republican Senator Dean Heller and flipped this Senate seat from red to blue.
-Jacky took on the GOP and won in 2016, flipping a House seat in a swing district, and now she did it again in an even higher stakes fight to win a Senate seat for Nevada’s working families.
-Our country needs Jacky’s strong values-driven leadership now more than ever.
-We are proud to support her in the fight to protect the rights and the dignity of all Nevada women and families.
+In 2018, Sen. Rosen successfully challenged incumbent Republican Sen. Dean Heller and flipped this Senate seat from red to blue in a high-stakes fight.
+Now she is running for reelection, and we know she has what it takes to win again with the full support of the EMILYs List community.
+We know Republicans will do everything in their power to unseat her, and we must have her back.
+Our country needs Rosen’s strong values-driven leadership now more than ever, and we are proud to support her in the fight to protect the rights and the dignity of all Nevada women and families.